nshki/nshki.com/jekyll-version/_posts/2019-01-26-vim-one-year-in.md

 title: Vim, One Year In
 date: 2019-01-26
 permalink: /vim-one-year-in/
-summary: Reflecting on my decision to exclusively use Vim one year ago.
+description: Reflecting on my decision to exclusively use Vim one year ago.
 ---

 I started exclusively using [Vim](https://www.vim.org/) as my editor a little over a year ago.